glumia/glumia-blog-files/content/blog/C_assembly_subleties.md

 loads and one store) and 2 accesses in case flag equals 1(only two loads).

-Notice that we also have two jump instructions inside the loop, one to stay inside it until condition equals 0 and one to skip the assigment if flag is already equal to 1.
+Notice that we also have two jump instructions inside the loop, one to stay inside it until condition equals 0 and one to skip the assignment if flag is already equal to 1.

 ### Second version - Set to 1, don't bother with checking the previous value
 ```C